Lupin Logo

 According to clinical standards, patients infected with hepatitis B should have their HBV DNA levels evaluated before beginning treatment and every three to six months while on antiviral therapy

-The presence of HBV DNA in the blood is a sign of active viral replication.
-So, when a person contracts HBV, the viral DNA can be found in their blood 30 days after infection, peaking during acute hepatitis(more than 108Â copies/mL)Â and then gradually decreasing until it disappears on its own
+The presence of HBV DNA in the blood indicates active viral replication.
+HBV DNA can be detected about 30 days after infection, peaks during acute hepatitis, and then gradually decreases until it may disappear on its own

-No, this test isn't used for routine screening of HBV infection.
-Instead, Â it is offered for people with a known or suspected HBV infection based on serological testing
+No, this test is not used for routine screening of HBV infection.
+It is recommended for individuals with known or suspected HBV infection based on serological test results